 Federated identity allows users to link identity information between accounts without centrally storing personal information.
 Also, users can control when and how their accounts and attributes are linked and shared between domains and Service Providers, allowing for greater control over their personal data.
 In practice, this means that users can be authenticated by one company or website and be recognized and delivered personalized content and services in other locations without having to re-authenticate or sign on with a separate username and password.

 Federated network identity specifications described on this site are listed below.
-You can also navigate among the specifications by using the menu tree at the bottom of each page.
+You can also navigate among the specifications by using the menu tree at the left of each page.

 - Identity Federation Framework (ID-FF)